|Visit the Wade Center's YouTube page for more video recordings of past events.|

-"When is a Dragon More Than a Dragon: the Imaginative Worlds of Lewis and Tolkien" by David Downing
+"When is a Dragon More Than a Dragon: the Imaginative Worlds of Lewis and Tolkien"

 In this inaugural lecture, Dr. David C. Downing explores how the differing spiritual journeys of C.S.
 Lewis and J. R. R. Tolkien influenced their creative processes.